You are here

 The Research Project (R01) grant is an award made to support a discrete, specified, circumscribed project to be performed by the named investigator(s) in an area representing the investigator's specific interest and competencies, based on the mission of the NIH.

 The NIH is comprised of Institutes and Centers that support specific areas of health-related research and almost all Institutes and Centers at the NIH fund R01 grants.
 Research grant applications are assigned to an Institute or Center based on receipt and referral guidelines, and many applications are assigned to multiple Institutes and Centers as interdisciplinary and multidisciplinary research is encouraged.
-Each Institute and Center maintains a website with funding opportunities and areas of interest.
-These should be reviewed carefully.
-Contact with an Institute or Center representative may help focus the research plan based on an understanding of the mission of the Institute or Center.

 - Salary and fringe benefits for Principal Investigator, key personnel, and other essential personnel